AbedElazizShe/LightCompressor/README.md

 **LightCompressor is now available in iOS**, have a look at [LightCompressor_iOS](https://github.com/AbedElazizShe/LightCompressor_iOS).

-# What's new in 0.9.9
+# What's new in 1.0.0

-- **BREAKING**: Renamed isMinBitRateEnabled to isMinBitrateCheckEnabled
- - Passing frameRate value to the compressor is now allowed
- - Redefined the bitrate values for each of the Qualities
+- Disabling Audio is possible now by passing **disableAudio: true** in Configuration.
+- Bugs fixes.

 ## How it works